rhinot/beeper-bridges/README.md

 For more information on how to set your iMessage parameters for BlueBubbles, see [this write up](https://rentry.org/beeper_bluebubbles_bridge).

 ### MATRIX_ACCESS_TOKEN
 Matrix Access Token is the Access Token your Beeper account is using to access the [Matrix network](https://matrix.org/).
-To find this token, open your Beeper desktop client, open "Settings", then click on "Help & Abount".
+To find this token, open your Beeper desktop client, open "Settings", then click on "Help & About".
 Scroll the bottom of the Help & Abount Section, where you'll see a "Access Token" section you'll need to expand.
 There you'll see your access token, which you should copy after "MATRIX_ACCESS_TOKEN" in the .env file. *This access token gives full access to your account, so do not share it with anyone.*

 ## Bridges
 The compose file currently includes the following bridges: